Law school applications: Personal statements

 Make it legible

 Do not get clever with your margins, font or line-spacing.
-Many law schools provide explicit instructions on their websites or on the LSAC application — read and follow these carefully!
+Most law schools provide explicit instructions on their websites or on the LSAC application — read and follow these carefully!
 If the law school doesn’t provide specific instructions, use a basic, readable font in a normal size (12 is usually best, but many schools explicitly allow for 11).
-Even though most personal statements are read on screens these days, your readers will nonetheless expect one-inch margins and double-spaced lines.
+Even though personal statements are read on screens these days, your readers will nonetheless expect one-inch margins and double-spaced lines.
 If you are going over the page limit, then you need to edit your work, not make your font smaller.

 Proofread!